barnabas243/RNfoodApp/README.md

 - Browse and search for restaurants
 - View menu items
-- Add items to cart
+- Add or remove items from cart
 - View Cart

 Submission for **graded assignment 4.301 (Food ordering app)**